Oreoxmt/oreo.life-v2/website/docs/how-tos/code-driven-documentation.md

 ### Conclusion

-In the `server/config/config.go`, you can validate the following information of `CONFIG-NAME` by search `"CONFIG-NAME"`:
+In the `server/config/config.go`, you can verify the following information of `CONFIG-NAME` by searching`"CONFIG-NAME"`:

 - The **type** of a configuration item.
 - The **default value** of a configuration item.